Business Travel

 Transportation

-Road Conditions and Safety: Cameroon’s roads networks are poorly maintained and are not well lit.
-U.S. citizens are strongly advised not to travel outside of the major cities after dark.
-During the rainy season from April to November, many roads are not passable even with four-wheel-drive vehicles.
-Traffic safety is hazardous due to lack of traffic signs, poorly trained/disciplined drivers, inadequately maintained vehicles, and indifference among many drivers toward the safety of pedestrians and cyclists.
-Other driving risks include excessive speed, erratic driving habits, lack of vehicle maintenance, and pedestrians, wildlife, and livestock.
+Road Conditions and Safety: The Cameroonian government maintains road networks poorly and provides limited street lighting.
+It is strongly advised to avoid traveling outside major cities after dark.
+During the rainy season, many roads become impassable, even with four-wheel-drive vehicles.
+Traffic is hazardous due to a lack of traffic signs, poorly trained drivers, inadequately maintained vehicles, and general indifference toward the safety of pedestrians and cyclists.
+Other risks include excessive speed, erratic driving habits, lack of vehicle maintenance, and the presence of pedestrians, wildlife, and livestock on the roads.

-Outside of major cities, travel with extra fuel, food, and water, as well as a reliable means of communication, such as a satellite phone or radio, as mobile phone coverage is limited.
-Professional roadside assistance service is not available.
-You are allowed to drive in Cameroon with your state driver’s license for up to three months.
+Outside major cities, travelers should carry extra fuel, food, and water, as well as a reliable means of communication, such as a satellite phone or radio, since mobile phone coverage is limited.
+Professional roadside assistance is not available.
+Driving in Cameroon with a U.S. state-issued driver’s license is permitted for up to three months.

-Accidents: Accidents due to hazardous road conditions are a major threat to health and safety.
-In the event of an automobile accident, remain inside the vehicle and wait for police.
+Accidents: Accidents caused by hazardous road conditions pose a major threat to health and safety in Cameroon.
+If you are involved in an automobile accident, remain inside your vehicle and wait for the police.
 Although it is illegal to move your vehicle before the police arrive, if a crowd forms or you feel threatened, leave the scene and proceed directly to the nearest police station to report the incident.
 Do not stop at the scene of an accident or at intersections where people have gathered, as mobs can develop quickly.

 Public Transportation: Avoid all travel by public transportation and hire private transport from a reliable source.
-Any form of public transportation is unregulated, unreliable, and generally unsafe.
-Mini-buses, buses, trains, and ferries are in poor mechanical condition and are often filled well beyond their intended capacity.
-Make sure any car you hire is adequately insured, preferably by written confirmation from the insurance company (rather than the car hire firm).
-If you are hiring a driver and car, make sure you are not liable for any accident or damage.
+Public transportation in Cameroon is unregulated, unreliable, and generally unsafe.
+Mini-buses, buses, trains, and ferries are often in poor mechanical condition and frequently exceed their intended capacity.
+Ensure that any car you hire is adequately insured, preferably with written confirmation from the insurance company rather than the car hire firm.
+If you hire a driver and car, confirm that you are not liable for any accidents or damage.

 Language

-Although both French and English are official languages in Cameroon, at least two-thirds of the population speaks primarily French, which is the dominant business language.
-A majority of professional Cameroonians understand, even though they may not speak, both languages.
-Pidgin English is a local language in the two predominantly English-speaking regions (the Southwest and Northwest) of Cameroon.
+Although both French and English are official languages in Cameroon, most of the population speaks French, which is the dominant business language in Yaounde.
+Most professional Cameroonians understand both languages, even if they do not speak both fluently.
+Pidgin English is commonly used in the two predominantly English-speaking regions (the Southwest and Northwest), as well as Douala.
 Staff at most hotels and restaurants usually understand both English and French.

 Health

-All visitors entering Cameroon must present evidence of a yellow fever vaccination on a valid World Health Organization (WHO) International Health Immunization Certificate.
+All visitors must present evidence of yellow fever vaccination on a valid World Health Organization (WHO) International Health Immunization Certificate.
 Immunization against rabies, tetanus, typhoid, polio, meningitis, and hepatitis A and B is also recommended.
-Cameroon has chloroquine- and fansidar-resistant malaria.
-Americans are urged to take appropriate malaria prophylactic medication and to use insect repellents.
-Travelers should explore health insurance options, including provisions for evacuation and emergency procedures.
-COVID-19 information can be found on the U.S. Centers for Disease Control’s Health Information for Travelers to Cameroon.
+Cameroon has chloroquine- and fansidar-resistant malaria, so travelers should take appropriate malaria prophylactic medication and use insect repellents.
+Travelers should explore health insurance options, including provisions for evacuation, and check the U.S. Centers for Disease Control’s Health Information for Travelers to Cameroon for COVID-19 updates.

 Local time, business hours, and holidays